 How to enter your opening balances for sole traders and partnerships when using accruals basis accounting

-This article explains how to enter your opening balances as part of FreeAgent's account setup process if you have a sole trader or partnership FreeAgent account type and your business is using the accruals basis to prepare its accounts.
+This article explains how to enter your opening balances as part of FreeAgent's account setup process if you have a sole trader, partnership or unincorporated landlord FreeAgent account type and your business is using the accruals basis to prepare its accounts.